fernando-fedele/TimsHockeyHelper_DEPRECATED/README.md

 - [ ] There needs to be a step-by-step list of instructions for how to use the app efficiently, either as a separate page or on the index.html for new users.
 - [ ] I'd like to compare a player's goals/game for their last X games to their season's goals/game to see if they're on a hot-streak or a cold-streak
 - [ ] Create and add a favicon
+- [ ] Add option to limit player list so only players on teams playing that day appear

 #### Have any questions or suggestions for improvements?
 Send me an email at fedele.fernando1996@gmail.com